 Speed Tester plugin to measure code execution speed |

-To change the port a plugin is connected to or plugin settings (i.e. colours) use plugin right click menu that will display a plugin Configuration dialog:
+To change the port a plugin is connected to, or plugin settings (i.e. colours), use the plugin right click menu that will display a plugin Configuration dialog:

 Some plugins depend on the simulation clock rate that can be changed in the

-For more information and additional plugins description look into the Plugin System help file.
+For more information and descriptions of additional plugins, refer to the Plugin System help file.

-The latest SourceBoost IDE Pic simulator now supports simulation of the following hardware devices that reside inside PIC micro-controllers:
+The latest SourceBoost IDE PIC16 and PIC18 simulators now support simulation of the following special registers and hardware functions of PIC microcontrollers:

 Instruction Core - Including: